 Hi,

-We have a manufacturing firm (Ltd - unlisted) since almost 30 years.
-The company is shutting down due to high competition and less profit.
-The labors have a union and are members of CITU.
-Most of the labor are working for around 20 years.
-What is the way to shut down the company and the liability of the company towards the labor.
+We have a manufacturing firm (Ltd - unlisted) for almost 30 years.
+The company is shutting down due to high competition and low profits.
+The laborers have a union and are members of CITU.
+Most of the laborers have been working for around 20 years.
+What is the process for shutting down the company and what are the liabilities of the company towards the laborers?

 From India, Guwahati